 Still, it is one I love to celebrate.
 The Purim story, found in a book called the Megillah or Book of Esther, features everything you could want in a political potboiler – an evil guy, a plot to kill innocent people, a beautiful and intelligent heroine, suspense, and a happy ending.
 Why bother watching House of Cards when you could hear this tale instead?

 And then there are hamantaschen!
 No Jewish holiday is complete without food.
-In this case, we feast on a thick cookie shaped like the three-corned hat that Haman supposedly wore and filled, traditionally, with sweetened prunes, apricots, or poppy seeds.
+In this case, we feast on a cookie made in a triangle shape.
+Traditionally we fill hamantaschen with sweetened prunes, apricots, or a poppyseed-based mixture.

 While I do love the time-honored story, I prefer more creative hamantaschen.
 Last year my hamantaschen featured a filling reminiscent of charoset, with a dash of chocolate.
 This year, chocolate is at center stage; I went for the jar of Nutella, sitting in my pantry just begging to be part of the fun.
 The result is a sweet, not-too-thick dough (pâte sucrée to Francophiles) surrounding a Nutella brownie-cookie center.

-While the dough recipe is close to the one I used last year, I learned a few tricks to simplify the dough making from Rose Levy Beranbaum, in her new book, The Baking Bible.
-The Nutella center for the hamantaschen is an adaptation of a Nutella cookie recipe.
+While the dough recipe is close to the one I used in the past I learned a few tricks to simplify the dough making from Rose Levy Beranbaum, in her book, The Baking Bible.
+The Nutella center for the hamantaschen is an adaptation of my Nutella cookie recipe.

 These delicious nutella-filled hamantaschen have a traditional dough surrounding a nutella cookie-like center.
 Perfect for Purim or anytime you want an unusual nutella cookie.